asabuncuoglu13/TUI-Preschool-Experiment/README.md

-# HAPPERN-Tangram-Experiment
+# HAPPERN-Preschool TUI Experiment

-Frobel Wizard of Oz System.
+## Frobel Wizard of Oz System.

+Press 'i', to listen introductory story at the beginning of each level,

+Press 't', when the piece is in right place,

+Press 'o', when the orientation is wrong,

+Press 's', when the shape is wrong,

-Press 'd', when kid do TRUE,
+Press 'l', when the location is wrong,

-Press 'y', when kid do FALSE,
+Press 'r', when kid recognized the character wrong,

-Press 's', to listen story at the beginning of each level, Click on anywhere to pass to next level.
+Click anywhere on the screen to pass to next level.

+All the sound files are in Turkish.
+If you want to change the language, you can replace it from the **fb_sounds** folder